About Me

 I'm now focused on the next level: moving from task prompting (making agents do X reliably) to behavioral engineering (shaping how agents reason before they act).
 Task prompts make agents good at specific jobs.
 Behavioral design makes them reliable at novel problems.

-Context Engineering Principles
+Prompt Engineering Principles

 A systematic approach to making AI coding agents reliable at enterprise scale